ncreep/language_perils/_posts/2013-03-18-the-joy-of-joy.markdown

 [null]  [succ]  [dup pred]  [*]  linrec
 ```

 The first quote is the `if` part, it checks for the base case, here, whether the current argument is 0.
 The second quote is the `then` part, which is executed when we reach the base case, here, when we reach 0, we take its successor, 1, and leave it on the stack.
 The last two quotes are the `else1` and `else2` parts.
 The first is executed before we take the recursive step, in here we duplicate the argument and take the predecessor of the copy.
 The second quote is executed after the recursion step, in this case we multiply the top two items on the stack.
-To sum up, we are recursively filling up the stack with the numbers from the given argument down to 1, then, when we back up we are multiplying them in pairs leaving the result on top all the time, until we reach back up to the original value.
+To sum up, we are recursively filling up the stack with the numbers from the given argument down to 1, then, when we back up we are multiplying them in pairs leaving the result on top all the time, until we reach the original value.
 The last multiplication step gives us the value of the factorial at the top of the stack.

 I found combinators to be my biggest stumbling block on the path to readability, when looking at a new combinator, you really haven't a chance of figuring out its purpose unless its name is very obvious or you have its documentation at hand.
-Take this for example
+Take this for example:
 ```
 [1]  [*]  primrec
 ```